 Choosing the Right Plants

 Bulbs also look stunning in containers and provide pops of colour and scent anywhere you place them.
 Over winter keep them at the bottom of the garden and transport them back to your porch or indoors when they begin flowering.
-Refresh the soil in pots and remove and check the bulbs every 3-5 years to ensure that the bulbs are still healthy and break up the big bulbs before replanting.
+Refresh the soil in pots and remove and check the bulbs every 3-5 years to ensure that they are still healthy and break up any big bulbs before replanting.

 Trees, Fruit trees and Berries